AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Push/agora_chat_restful_config_push_notification.md

 ## Advanced configurations

-If the basic configuration fields stated above cannot meet your business requirements, Chat supports the following push service providers that allow you to implement advanced configurations:
+If the basic configuration fields stated above cannot meet your business requirements, Chat allows you to implement advanced configurations provided by the following push services:

 | Field   | Type | Description  | Required |
 | :--------- | :----------- | :------- | :----------------- |